 It’s no wonder, sadly, that many parents do not trust the education system to know and do what is best for their individual child.

 So what is the solution?
 What can parents do in this situation?

 At Arches Academy, we facilitate a culture of unity rather than bureaucracy.
 Teachers are in regular contact with families, through texts, calls, and face-to-face.
-This means that Parent Teacher Conferences are just one of many conversations you might have had with your child’s teacher about their progress and wellbeing.
-Administrators know the parents names, and faculty know students names across grades due to the leveled learning and mini-courses.
+This means that Parent-Teacher Conferences are just one of many conversations you might have had with your child’s teacher about their progress and wellbeing.
+Administrators know the parents' names, and faculty know students' names across grades due to the leveled learning and mini-courses.
 The teachers collaborate together to help students.
 Parents can be involved in everything from daily lunch duty to board meetings to chaperoning the middle school year-end trip to Alabama or Hawaii.
-Administration and teachers are always open to discussing any questions or concerns that parents may have, and it is because of the Arches community as a whole that we are able to provide the variety of field trips, classes, concerts, plays, science fair and foreign language events, etc., that we provide for our students.
+Administration and teachers are always open to discussing any questions or concerns that parents may have, and it is because of the Arches community as a whole that we are able to provide the variety of field trips, classes, concerts, plays, science fairs, and foreign language events, etc., that we provide for our students.

 “Classroom teachers are experts.
 Unfortunately, today their expertise is often largely unacknowledged and unsolicited, while external mandates laid out by actors far removed from the ground truths and from children shape decisions about policies and instruction.
 Classroom teachers understand children.
 They know how to make concepts developmentally accessible at their grade levels and what approaches will lead to success.
 They know what works for the highly diverse pupils in their classrooms.
 They know what is realistic in their settings—what materials they can scrounge up and what time they might be able to carve out for new endeavors.
 Most importantly, teachers care very, very deeply about their students.”

 If you have any questions please feel free to schedule a tour today!
 Call 801-374-5480 and see what Arches is all about!